costajob/app-servers/README.md

 ```

 ##### Considerations
-Performance are pretty good, but the half of Roda (but consistency is much better).
+Performance are pretty good, better than almost all Ruby farmeworks but for Roda (which is twice as faster).
 I used multi process here as i do for Puma, granting the loads to be balanced on all of the available CPUs.

 ### Plug